 - Yes or No: Yes

 When the Hierophant tarot card is upright in a reading, it represents a necessity to follow existing conventions, rules, or a well-established procedure.

-The Hierophant tarot card embodies a customary set of spiritual beliefs and is frequently associated with religion and other formal ideologies.
+The Hierophant embodies a customary set of spiritual beliefs and is frequently associated with religion and other formal ideologies.
 Thus, this card suggests that you learn the necessary values from a trusted source such as a mentor or a spiritual counselor.

 First, gather the information you need to make the right decision.
-If you face the problem and contemplate it wisely, it will lead you on to greater things.
+If you face the problem and contemplate it wisely, it will lead you to greater things.